On this page:

 We are currently developing the assessment criteria for transitional arrangements, which are proposed to include:

-VicGrid is inviting feedback on what else should be considered when determining what projects are eligible for transitional arrangements and assessment criteria.
+VicGrid is reviewing feedback on what else should be considered when determining what projects are eligible for transitional arrangements and assessment criteria.

 Consultation

-We’re inviting feedback from industry and communities to help make sure design of the Victorian Access Regime considers potential impacts and opportunities while also delivering on its aims.
+We consulted on the following 3 documents to ensure design of the Victorian Access Regime considers potential impacts and opportunities and delivers on its aims.